vickychijwani/quill/README.md

-# spectre
+# Quill

-Spectre: the beautiful Android app for your Ghost blog.
+Quill: the beautiful Android app for your Ghost blog.

 **WIP screenshots:**